-Delivering value to patients starts with delivering value to your colleagues.
-How easily can the representative, the QM team, the compliance department, and the patient experience function apply the tools?
+Delivering value to customers starts with delivering value to your colleagues.
+How easily can the agent, the Quality Management (QM) team, the compliance department, and the customer experience function apply the tools?

 It's always good practice to try to make jobs easier to do.
 Whose job does the solution help, and how?
-When evaluating rep assistance solutions, you'll need to consider what, exactly, application of insights looks like.
-If it takes the form of simple user prompts, does it also help the rep understand the patient better?
+When evaluating agent assistance solutions, you'll need to consider what, exactly, the literal application of insights looks like.
+If it takes the form of simple user prompts, does it also help the agent understand the customer better?
 How easily can they interpret the prompts in the moment?

 Ease of user application might be one of the trickiest, but most important, evaluation criteria.
 After all, if no one likes using the solution, you (and they) won't find value in it.
-Look for testimonials about ease-of-use from QM managers and operations and compliance leaders, as well as executives.
+Look for testimonials about ease-of-use from not only agents, but also QM managers and operations and compliance leaders, as well as executives.
 Again, everyone should see value.